whatmakeart/whatmakeart.github.io/content/courses/modeling-and-fabrication/2025-spring/03-3d-printing/03-08-3d-print-laser-cut-ideation-sketches.md

 You will tackle specific design challenges using the 3D printing fabrication process in combination with [Laser Cutting](../../../../digital-fabrication/laser-cutting/laser-cutting.md).

-### Project Minimum Design Requirements
+### Final Lamp Project Minimum Design Requirements

 - Use 3D Printed Clamping Mechanism
 - Use 1/8" - 1/4" plywood or clear acrylic
 - Have a minimum of 1 [laser cut joint](../../../../digital-fabrication/laser-cutting/laser-cut-joints.md)
-- Have a minimum of 1 fastener joint
+- Have a minimum of 1 fastener joint <!-- TODO make fastener joint video -->
 - Have a minimum of 1 3D printed thread joint
 - Have a minimum of 1 surface with laser engraving or etching
 - Create a joint or connection between the 3D print and the laser cut piece(s)